dj-wasabi/ansible-zabbix-server/CONTRIBUTING.md

   * [Virtualenv](#virtualenv)
   * [Links](#links)

-Thank you very much for making time to improve this Ansible role.
+Thank you very much for taking time to improve this Ansible role.

 ## Contributing